 When and Where

-This year, in Saskatoon, we are fortunate to have two teachers; Jean Gibson and Bev Will, who volunteer to provide wonderful training.
+We are fortunate to have two teachers; Jean Gibson and Bev Will, who volunteer to provide wonderful training.

 Learn more about: